bingecode15/H_and_M-Redesign/README.md

-## H&M Online Shopping App-Flutter UI
+## H&M Online Shopping App Redesign-Flutter UI
 We created a simple and clean H&M Online Shopping application UI using Flutter.

 [Watch it on Youtube]()